Baltimore Orioles minor league players: Nate George

 Nathan Justin George (born June 4, 2006) is an American professional baseball outfielder in the Baltimore Orioles organization.

 George attended Minooka High School in Minooka, Illinois, where he played baseball and competed in track and field.
 As a senior in 2024, he hit .404 with nine home runs and 22 stolen bases.
 After his senior year, he was selected by the Baltimore Orioles in the 16th round of the 2024 Major League Baseball draft.
 He signed with the team for $455,000, forgoing his commitment to play college baseball at Northwest Florida State College.

-George made his professional debut in 2025 with the Florida Complex League Orioles, where he hit .383 with three home runs and 13 stolen bases over 23 games.
-In June, he was promoted to the Delmarva Shorebirds, with whom he batted .337 with one home run, 21 RBIs, and 25 stolen bases over 43 games.
-He was promoted once again to the Aberdeen IronBirds in August.
+George made his professional debut in 2025 with the Rookie-level Florida Complex League Orioles, where he hit .383 with three home runs and 13 stolen bases over 23 games.
+In June, he was promoted to the Single-A Delmarva Shorebirds, with whom he batted .337 with one home run, 21 RBIs, and 25 stolen bases over 43 games.
+He was promoted once again to the High-A Aberdeen IronBirds in August.
 Over 21 games with Aberdeen to end his first professional season, George hit .291 with one home run, seven RBIs, and 12 stolen bases.
+In total for the 2025 season, George played 87 games and slashed .337/.413/.483 with five home runs, 42 RBIs, and 50 stolen bases.
 The Orioles named George their Minor League Player of the Year.

-Trey Gibson
+Following the 2025 season, George was considered a top prospect and ranked #78 on The Athletic's Top 100 prospects list.

+George was assigned to the High-A Frederick Keys to open the 2026 season.
+On May 7, he was placed on the injured list with an undisclosed medical issue and missed the remainder of the season.
+Across 20 games with Frederick for the year, he hit .293 with one home run, eight RBIs, and 15 stolen bases.

+Nestor German

-Richard Russell Gibson (born May 18, 2002) is an American professional baseball pitcher in the Baltimore Orioles organization.
+Nestor German (born February 26, 2002) is an American professional baseball pitcher in the Baltimore Orioles organization.

-Gibson attended Grafton High School in Yorktown, Virginia and played college baseball at Liberty University.
-In 2023, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
-He signed with the Baltimore Orioles as an undrafted free agent after going unselected in the 2023 Major League Baseball draft.
+German attended Chief Sealth International High School in Seattle, Washington and played college baseball at Seattle University.
+He was selected by the Baltimore Orioles in the 11th round of the 2023 Major League Baseball draft.

-Gibson made his professional debut in 2023 with the Florida Complex League Orioles.
-He played 2024 with the Delmarva Shorebirds and Aberdeen IronBirds.
-He started 2025 with Aberdeen before being promoted to the Chesapeake Baysox.
+German spent his first professional season in 2024 with the Delmarva Shorebirds and Aberdeen IronBirds.
+He pitched 2025 with Aberdeen, Chesapeake Baysox and Norfolk Tides.
+He opened the 2026 season with Norfolk.